2019 Russian Grand Prix: Championship standings before the race

 Entering the round Lewis Hamilton and Mercedes led the drivers and constructors championships by 65 and 133 points respectively.
 The size of their leads mean that both would still be leading their respective championships after the race regardless of the race's outcome.

 Entries

 The drivers and teams entered were the same as those for the previous race with no additional stand-in drivers for the race or practice.

 Qualifying

 After Daniil Kvyat's car suffered an engine failure in the third practice session, a new engine was fitted and the car was not ready in time to take part in qualifying.
 During the first qualifying session, Alexander Albon lost control of the rear of his Red Bull at turn 13, sending him spinning into the barriers.
 Albon was uninjured, and the session was stopped as the car was recovered.
 The damaged floor of his car was replaced and this meant that Albon would be required to start the race from the pitlane.

+During the third qualifying session, Charles Leclerc managed to achieve his fourth straight pole position in as many races, out-qualifying his team mate, Sebastian Vettel, for nine Grands Prix in a row.